nationalarchives/da-ayr-design-documentation/architecture-design-records/012-Infrastructure-and-deployment.md

 A reliable service that is resourceful and can scale seamlessly was the idea behind adopting ecr and ecs cluster to host and run the authentication and search service.

 **Search and Indexing**
-Tested a few search applications but ended up using AWS Opensearch.
-An evaluation of other the other in comparisn can be found [here](008-search-engine-options.md)
+Tested a few search applications we have decided to use AWS Opensearch.
+An evaluation of others in comparisn can be found [here](008-search-engine-options.md)